pytorch/xla/docs/distop.md

 ## API description

-For release 2.5, we now support four collective operations for both dynamo and non-dynamo cases.
+PyTorch  2.5, supports four collective operations for both Dynamo and non-Dynamo cases.
 Our goal is to align the distributed operation (dist op) APIs with PyTorch's upstream implementation.
-One thing to note is that distributed collective ops will not work with the GSPMD, where the collective ops is automatically injected in the XLA compiler level.
+One thing to note is that distributed collective ops will not work with the GSPMD, where collective ops are automatically injected at the XLA compiler level.
 While distributed function signatures remain consistent, certain input restrictions still apply.
-For instance, specifying multiple groups for distributed collective operations is not yet supported.
-For usage examples, refer to [test_collective_ops_tpu.py](https://github.com/pytorch/xla/blob/v2.5.0-rc10/test/pjrt/test_collective_ops_tpu.py), which demonstrates the use of collective ops in both dynamo and non-dynamo scenarios.
+For instance, specifying multiple process groups for distributed collective operations is not yet supported.
+For usage examples, refer to [test_collective_ops_tpu.py](https://github.com/pytorch/xla/blob/v2.5.0-rc10/test/pjrt/test_collective_ops_tpu.py), which demonstrates the use of collective ops in both Dynamo and non-Dynamo scenarios.
-To use the distributed ops, we need to first call  `dist.init_process_group` in the multiprocess function:
+To use the distributed ops, call  `dist.init_process_group` in your multiprocess function:

 ```Python
 import torch.distributed as dist
 import torch_xla